fashion glossary

 underwires

 Address the strong U-shaped rods that arch beneath the base of some bra cups.
-Underwires are utilized for structure and support, and they give the wearer’s bust an appearance of being more pushed up, which highlights their cleavage.
+Underwires are utilized for structure and support, giving the wearer’s bust an appearance of being more pushed up, highlighting their cleavage.

 Vogue